SnorlaxPapa/gpt2-triton/README.md

 Custom forward and backward Triton kernels for Softmax, LayerNorm, and FlashAttention-2, benchmarked against PyTorch on an NVIDIA RTX 4080.

 # Project Overview

-This repository contains custom Triton implementations of Softmax, Layer Normalization, and FlashAttention-2, written to explore GPU kernel optimization from first principles.
-Each kernel includes forward and backward passes,  and performance benchmarks against eaer and compiled PyTorch implementations.
-Each kernel includes forward and backward passes and was numerically validated against its PyTorch equivalent.
-The ultimate goal was to implement these operations to gain a deeper understanding of Triton and GPU kernel optimization.
+This repository contains custom Triton implementations of Softmax, Layer Normalization, and FlashAttention-2, developed from first principles to explore GPU kernel optimization.
+Each kernel includes forward and backward passes, was numerically validated against its PyTorch equivalent, and was benchmarked against eager and compiled PyTorch implementations.
+The project’s primary goal was to develop a deeper understanding of Triton and GPU kernel optimization.

 # Implemented Kernels and Optimization Highlights

 In this project, I implemented the following kernels:
 - **Softmax**:
     - Fuses row-wise maximum, exponentiation, normalization, and output storage into a single kernel, avoiding intermediate global-memory writes.
 A detailed walkthrough of the forward and backward passes, as well as the benchmarked results can be found [here](triton_ops/softmax/README.md).
-- **Layer normalization**:
+- **LayerNorm**:
     - Fuses the input-gradient computation and uses grouped partial-gradient buffers with atomic synchronization, followed by a second-stage reduction for the weight and bias gradients.
 Similarly, a detailed walkthrough of the algorithm and benchmark results can be found [here](triton_ops/layer_norm/README.md).
-- **Flash Attention**:
+- **FlashAttention-2**:
     - Uses tiled online softmax to avoid materializing the quadratic attention matrix.
 The backward pass reconstructs attention tiles on-chip and computes `dQ`, `dK`, and `dV` in one main traversal.
 For a detailed explanation of the code and results, please click [here](triton_ops/flashattn/README.md).
 - **Autotuning:** Uses Triton autotuning to select block sizes, warp counts, and pipeline stages for different input configurations.